HashiCorp Nomad Monitoring and Performance Management

-Once deployed, the Instana Agent automatically identifies all running Nomad nodes – then automatically deploys and configures Instana’s Nomad Monitoring sensor.
-Additional Instana infrastructure and application monitoring sensors are deployed for running jobs and their virtualized or containerized applications.
-Instana’s curated knowledge base already knows what performance metrics are relevant for collection and how to collect them.
-To monitor Nomad health, additional metrics are also collected.
-Since Instana’s automatic configuration collects all relevant information, monitoring Nomad clusters couldn’t be easier.
+Once deployed, the Instana Agent automatically identifies all running Nomad nodes – then automatically deploys and configures Instana’s Nomad sensor.
+Additional infrastructure and application monitoring sensors are deployed for running jobs and their virtualized or containerized applications.
+The solution already knows the most relevant Nomad health and performance metrics and how to collect them.
+Since everything from deployment to configuration, discovery and setup is automatic, monitoring Nomad clusters couldn’t be easier.

 To determine overall service health, the Instana Nomad Monitoring sensors also collect KPIs on the monitored environment to determine its health status.

 With the help of Artificial Intelligence (AI) and health signatures from the curated knowledge base, Instana automatically detects issues with individual Nomad instances or clusters and automatically files service incidents.
 Instana automates incident escalation (based on Severity, among other things) and root cause identification, helping you solve issues before users are impacted.

 Nomad Configuration Monitoring

 In addition to Nomad application performance and health data, Instana also also collects configuration information, allowing Dev+Ops teams to analyze and correlate configuration data (and updates) with application and service performance.